-Web: icbm.sjp.ac.lk
+For further details on ICBM 2025, visit icbm.sjp.ac.lk.

 5.5 Faculty Research Session

 In addition to the ICBM, research papers are also presented by the academics of the FMSC at the semi-annual Faculty Research Sessions.
 This has become an internal forum for FMSC academics to share their research findings and initiate a continuous dialogue on research among the academic staff members.
 This has become an ideal forum for young academics to present their research work.